 The play requires the audience to pay attention, for there are additional underlying themes that King explores with her characters, and some words spoken are in Mandarin.
 An essential part of the conflict presented is how we fail to communicate, not just because of language differences but also because of differences between family members.
-There are problems with communication in the technology world and the American Judicial system.
+Communication problems exist in the technology world and the American Judicial system.

 Julie is a linear thinker whose end game is all about winning.
 Eva, whom we learn was abused by their mother when Julie left her behind in China, is more of a circular thinker.
 This difference leads them both at odds with each other even after Eva assists with getting a tortured male dissident to leave his home in China and testify in court, no matter what the consequences are to him.

-), I’m going to let you in on a little secret about international law.
+“Larry (Daniel Jenkins), I will tell you a little secret about international law.
 The only effectual branch of international arbitration- the only practicable branch–is the one I specialize in.
 Corporate law.
-This means that the mechanisms of international arbitration have been built to serve corporate interests.
+This means that international arbitration mechanisms have been built to serve corporate interests.
 There are essentially none that allow anybody to prosecute us.”

 In the end, Julie’s law firm doesn’t win; unable to see the end game, she turns down a $20 million offer to settle.
-And the two sisters can’t heal, with a chasm so vast between them even simple interaction won’t solve.
+The two sisters can’t heal, with a vast chasm between them, even simple interaction won’t solve.

 “And maybe if we just…developed a system, or boundaries, for communicating, then…that would…help,” Julie says after the trial.